bseo97/cs122a_project/dev-log.md

-Before merging into staging, write recent fix or added feature on the log below
+Before merging into staging, write recent fix or added feature on the log below.

 # dev log